owst/Thesis/README.md

 # Thesis
-The sources of my PhD thesis
+The sources of my PhD thesis.
+To compile, simply run `make`.